In California, a child died after a dental procedure

-“If a violation is found, (the Dental Council of California) will contact the attorney general's office and get the license revoked,” he said.
+“If a violation is found, (the Dental Board of California) will contact the attorney general's office and get the license revoked,” he said.

 On the subject: Personal experience: to the dentist in mexico

 Youthful Tooth declined to comment.

 “This is confidential and we cannot comment on anything right now,” said Dinna Cervantes, Corporate Manager at Youthful Tooth.